JacketsOnline - Tech football closes out spring with a balanced spring game

 Tech quarterback Haynes King played the first half of the scrimmage leading his team a touchdown on the opening drive of the scrimmage.

 “It’s always fun especially in the spring getting to showcase what we’ve done and what we are working on.
-I was a little mad when they took me out, after that I said screw this and signaling and messed Leo up on one of them, but other than that it went pretty smoothly,” King said.
+I was a little mad when they took me out, after that I was walking around with nothing to do and I said screw this and started signaling and I messed Leo up on one of them, but other than that it went pretty smoothly,” King said.
 “A lot of our guys had fun.”

 The surprise star of the day, Elko was someone that King said he spent a lot of time with helping him deal with some mental struggles as he tried to climb the depth chart as a walk-on.